-You might already have chewed this over endlessly, with many sleeplessness nights.
+You might already have chewed this over endlessly, and suffered many sleepless nights because of it.
 However, just in case...
-I would not be doing my job in guiding you if I did not discuss this with you.
-I accept the risk of being considered patronising!
-So, here goes.
+I wouldn't be doing my job in guiding you if I didn't discuss this with you.
+(I'll accept the risk of being considered patronising!)

-The following divorce advice is for you to consider, before you and/or your partner/spouse decide that your marriage has reached the end of the road.
+The following divorce advice is for you to consider before you and/or your partner decide that your marriage has reached the end of the road.

 Do be sure that you: